 - Canal: Main-Danube Canal

-Note: Grand river cruises in reverse – from Budapest to Amsterdam – make most of the same stops, although some cities may vary.
+Note: Grand river cruises in reverse – from Budapest to Amsterdam – make most of the same stops, although some cities may vary due to port congestion or river levels.

 Highlights of our Amsterdam to Budapest Cruise